TheSoftwareHouse/rad-modules-docs/docs/notifications-swagger.md

 ---
-id: notifications-endpoints
+id: notifications-swagger
-title: Notifications service endpoints
+title: Notifications service swagger
 ---

 ## How to communicate with Notifications service: